jkeychan/ResumeCV/README.md

 ## Usage Instructions

 Open the project folder and Navigate to `/src/components/`. <br/> to customize and personalize this fork.

 Once completed, run `npm run build` in the same directory to build the final site for uploading to your hosting provider.
+You can upload everything in the newly created `build` folder.